tyrellcurry/friendsOfChurnCreek/content/home/home.md

   and wildlife of the Protected Area are of provincial and national significance.
 The area also has a long history of importance for First Nations people and **ranching culture.**
+documentcustom:
+  - listitem: There is no strife, no prejudice, no national conflict in outer space as yet.
+Its hazards are hostile to us all.
+Its conquest deserves the best of all mankind, and its opportunity for peaceful cooperation many never come again.
+But why, some say, the moon?
+Why choose this as our goal?
+And they may well ask why climb the highest mountain?
+Why, 35 years ago, fly the Atlantic?
+Why does Rice play Texas?
+    documentfile: /uploads/pdf-test-1-new.pdf
+  - listitem: I believe that space travel will one day become as common as airline travel is today.
+I’m convinced, however, that the true future of space travel does not lie with government agencies — NASA is still obsessed with the idea that the primary purpose of the space program is science — but real progress will come from private companies competing to provide the ultimate adventure ride, and NASA will receive the trickle-down benefits.
+    documentfile: /uploads/pdf-test-2-new.pdf
 pagename: Home Page Content
 ---